ndmitchell/hlint/README.md

 by Neil Mitchell

 [HLint](http://community.haskell.org/~ndm/hlint/) is a tool for suggesting possible improvements to Haskell code.
 These suggestions include ideas such as using alternative functions, simplifying code and spotting redundancies.
-This document is structured as follows:

-TODO Links

-* Installing and running HLint
-* FAQ
-* Customizing the hints

 ## Acknowledgements

-This program has only been made possible by the presence of the [haskell-src-exts](http://www.cs.chalmers.se/~d00nibro/haskell-src-exts/) package, and many improvements have been made by [Niklas Broberg](http://www.cs.chalmers.se/~d00nibro/) (TODO: Link is broken in Original) in response to feature requests.
+This program has only been made possible by the presence of the [haskell-src-exts](http://www.cs.chalmers.se/~d00nibro/haskell-src-exts/) package, and many improvements have been made by [Niklas Broberg](http://www.cs.chalmers.se/~d00nibro/) in response to feature requests.
 Additionally, many people have provided help and patches, including Lennart Augustsson, Malcolm Wallace, Henk-Jan van Tuyl, Gwern Branwen, Alex Ott, Andy Stewart, Roman Leshchinskiy and others.

 ## Bugs and limitations